ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/I-10.PNG)

     In the next tab, select the Git repository which you imported in Step [1] above.
-The name of the first Git repository in *Repos* should the same as the *Project* name.
+The name of the first Git repository in *Repos* should be the same as the *Project* name.

     ![alt tag](./images/I-19.PNG)